derek2403/memest-cutest-platform/README.md

 ## Future Implementations 🚀
 ### Cross-Chain Diagram

-In the future, Memest Cutest Project will extend its support for additional blockchain networks beyond those already integrated (e.g., Polygon, Celo).
+In the future, Memest Cutest Platform will extend its support for additional blockchain networks beyond those already integrated (e.g., Polygon, Celo).
 By implementing a cross-chain framework, users will be able to create seamless workflows that span multiple chains, such as Ethereum, Binance Smart Chain, Solana, and more.
 This will allow for automated actions across a diverse range of blockchain ecosystems—whether it’s token swaps, event listening, or contract interactions—without users needing to manually switch between networks.

 We envision a network of interconnected blockchains that are easily accessed and automated within a single, unified interface.
 This will bring true interoperability to the Web3 space and offer greater flexibility for users building cross-chain workflows.